ReeceMcMillin/CS490-Notes/src/chapter-1/trends.md

     - outright disconnection
     - maintain operation in the face of mobility

-{:.def}
+{:.def term="Ubiquitous Computing"}
-Ubiquitous computing: the harnessing of many small, cheap computational devices that are present in users' physical environments, including home, office, and natural settings.
+The harnessing of many small, cheap computational devices that are present in users' physical environments, including home, office, and natural settings.